Trollwood Academy Summer Classes

 Show Choir

-Improvisers will begin to experiment with longer, more complicated handles (games with particular structures and rules) leading to long form improvisation.
-Building on the principles introduced and mastered in Beginning Improvisation, students will begin to enhance relationships, status, and plot and perform longer open scenes.
-Class participants will be given greater theatrical problems to solve alone and in groups.
-More attention will be given to working interactively with audiences, analyzing the effectiveness of scenes, listening, and taking time to build a story.
+Say “YES!” to intricate and extended challenges, exploring longer, more complex handles (games with particular structures and rules) leading to long form improvisation.
+Building upon foundational principles, students will level up their spontaneity skills and enhance relationships, status, and plot and perform longer open scenes.
+Expect to tackle more stimulating theatrical puzzles – both collaboratively and individually.
+We will dive deeper into interactive audience engagement, analyze the effectiveness of scenes, master attentive listening, and take our time to build a story.

-Conservatory – Musical Theatre (weeks 3 & 4 – sign up for periods 2 & 3) – CLASS FULL!
+Conservatory – Musical Theatre (Weeks 3 & 4 – sign up for both periods 2 & 3)

 Mainstage Musical Tech Theatre Experience – Lights & Sound